 The statements in this Management's Discussion and Analysis of Financial Condition and Results of Operations that are forward-looking are based on current expectations and beliefs and involve numerous risks and uncertainties that could cause actual results to differ materially.
-The forward-looking statements relate to operating results; anticipated cash flows; realization of net deferred tax assets; capital expenditures; adequacy of resources to fund operations and capital investments; the Company's ability to access external sources of capital; the Company's ability to transition to new process technologies; anticipated market growth; Year 2000 expenses; the effect of foreign currency hedging transactions; the effect of adverse economic conditions in Asia; and the Dresden Fab 30 and FASL manufacturing facilities.
-See Financial Condition and Risk Factors below, as well as such other risks and uncertainties as are detailed in the Company's Securities and Exchange Commission reports and filings for a discussion of the factors that could cause actual results to differ materially from the forward-looking statements.
+The forward-looking statements relate to operating results; anticipated cash flows; realization of net deferred tax assets; capital expenditures; adequacy of resources to fund operations and capital investments; the Company's ability to access external sources of capital; the Company's ability to transition to new process technologies; anticipated market and sales growth; Year 2000 exposures; the effect of foreign currency hedging transactions; the effect of adverse economic conditions in Asia; and the FASL and Dresden Fab 30 manufacturing facilities.
+Dresden Fab 30 is a new production facility in Dresden, Germany, currently under construction and anticipated to begin manufacturing by the end of 1999.
+See Liquidity and Capital Resources and Risk Factors below, as well as such other risks and uncertainties as are detailed in the Company's Securities and Exchange Commission reports and filings for a discussion of the factors that could cause actual results to differ materially from the forward-looking statements.